lolojaja038-ai/Pierce-County-Employee-Survey-Analysis/README.md

  * Standardized Text: Cleaned up question strings for better readability on the dashboard.

+ * Role Modeling Strategy: The dataset included four binary role flags (Director, Manager, Supervisor, and Staff).
+Instead of unpivoting these fields (which distorted the table structure), a calculated column was created in the data model.

  * Final Record Count: After cleaning, the dataset was reduced to 14,575 valid, usable records.

 Dashboard